For sale: Big box full of nothing, yours for £50

-The computer games market has been outed as one of the most wasteful in the UK when it comes to excess packaging and selling – in effect – empty boxes.
+The computer games market has been touted as one of the most wasteful in the UK when it comes to excess packaging and selling – in effect – empty boxes.

-According to BusinessWaste.co.uk, the games industry has got to the point where customers are buying boxes which contain nothing but a download code, meaning that 100% of the packaging is thrown away.
+According to BusinessWaste.co.uk, the games industry has got to the point where customers are buying boxes that contain nothing but a download code, meaning that 100% of the packaging is thrown away.

 “It’s hard to think of a product which creates so much waste,” says BusinessWaste.co.uk spokesperson Mark Hall, himself a seasoned gamer.

 “I’ve seen it with my own eyes,” he says, “A huge box which promises so much, yet it contains nothing but a disc or game cartridge.
 Or – of course – a postcard-sized piece of paper.”

 With high-speed internet being virtually universal in the UK, some games producers are selling computer games in boxes containing nothing but a download code.
 And that, says, York’s Business Waste is just about the worst case of wasteful over-packaging they’ve ever seen.

 “You can see how they’ve thought this through,” says Hall, “They still need a physical presence for their game in the High Street shops, but you don’t actually buy a physical product.